myvimways/myvimways.github.io/README.md

 ## Local Running

-In order to compile the assets and run the blog locally you will need to do the following:
+In order to compile the assets and run the pages locally you will need to do the following:

 - Install [NodeJS and npm](https://nodejs.org/en/download/package-manager/)
   - for Ubuntu: